We may earn money or products from the companies mentioned in this post.

 I’ve struggled with anger for as long as I can remember.
 Even as a kid, I had a short fuse and little patience for crap.
 I’m dreading the day I have a child as stubborn as myself and my parents can laugh at the karma.

 It may not have manifested itself the same way it might have in a boy.
-I mean, I never got in fights (apart from that one time I punched an ex-boyfriend in high school).
+I mean, I never got in fights (apart from that one time I punched an ex-boyfriend in high school – but he was asking for it :)).
 I wasn’t “out of control”.
-But I’m stubborn, short-tempered, and I remember many times where I was just plain mean to others because they irritated me.

 And I’m so glad I did, because, boy, did I need this book.